NiGhTTraX/contribtest/README.md

 ===========

-Generate site from static pages, loosely inspired by Jekyll
+Generate site from static pages, loosely inspired by Jekyll.

+Works on python 2.7+ and python 3.x.

 Usage
 -----